hedlesschkn/Git-Commands/README.md

 ### starting from an existing project
 https://kbroman.org/github_tutorial/pages/init.html
+must be connected with SSH first
 cd to existing directory
 git init
 git add --all
 git commit -m "[message]"
 #### connect it to github
-go to github.com, create a new repo
+go to github.com, create a new repo.
+MUST BE EMPTY, NO README OR GITIGNORE
 from green 'clone or download' choose 'Use SSH"
 $ git remote add origin git@github.com:username/new_repo
 $ git push -u origin master